-The ideas presented are no more that a brief discussion on the value of learning history.
+The ideas presented are no more than a brief discussion on the value of learning history.
 They are expressed through a lack of control at both the sentence and the language level.
 There are errors in the conventions of written English in each of the three sentences written in this 1-point response.

 - Write your response to the writing task below. - You may give your writing a title if you like, but it is not necessary. - You may NOT use a dictionary.
-If you do not know how to spell a word, sound the word out and do the best you can. - You may either print or write in cursive. - Write clearly!
-Any erasures or strike-throughs should be as clean as possible.
+If you do not know how to spell a word, sound the word out and do the best you can. - You may either print or write in cursive.